Combine math with art in one of our favourite hundred square activities – can you make 100 colours?

 100 square activities

-We can then use our colour 100 square for some math activities.
+We can then use our colour 100 square for math activities.

 I love to have materials available to use for math that look so appealing.
 There is so much cross-over between math and art and it’s a pleasure to work on math using something so beautiful.
 It’s a great aid to children who learn through visual input.